 Domain Information: was it created with a free domain?
 Are there any obstacles to creating it?
 One good example here would be Gmail.
 Anyone can create an email address with Google’s mailing domain (which would increase risk), but there is now a phone verification step (which makes it less risky), meanwhile, on Outlook there isn’t.

 How old is it?
 Freshly created email addresses tend to increase the risk factor.
-Addresses that have been in operation for a while point to legitimate use.
+Addresses that have been in operation for a while pointing to legitimate use.

 Found on a blacklist?
 An email address that has been flagged as fraudulent by other companies can end up on a blacklist.
 Your assessment tool should be able to check these lists to let you know if there is a risk there.

 Found on data breach?
-An email address that has appeared on a data breach can point to a mature one, which has legitimately been created and used by someone.
-This could actually decrease the risk factor.
+An email address that has previously been leaked can point to a mature one, which has legitimately been created and used by a user.
+This could actually make it less risky.

 Does the name look ok?
-A powerful tool named string analysis will look at the actual name of the address.
+String analysis is a great solution that will look at the actual name of the address.
 Does it have too many numbers?
 Or a jumble of characters that look out of place?
-And does the name match the one of the cardholders for a transaction?
+And does the name match one of the cardholders for a transaction?

 Social Media Profiling Rounds Up The Picture

-Another powerful email risk assessment tool comes in the form of social media profiling.
+Another powerful analytics help comes in the form of social media profiling.
 Put simply, it checks if the address has been used to register with a number of social networks, such as LinkedIn, Twitter, Facebook, Instagram, etc…

-This becomes a terrific tool for what is known as data enrichment.
-Firstly, an email address that’s never been used on social media networks should increase the risk factor.
+This becomes a terrific feature for what is known as data enrichment.
+Firstly, an email address that’s never been used on social media networks should increase the risk.

 In fact, SEON statistics show that 76% of people who had borrowed money from online loaning companies and had no social media account ended up defaulting on their loans.

-But there’s more: if you can find a connection between the email address and social media handles, you can then gather information such as a user picture, last login, and posting location.
+But there’s more: if you can find a connection between the email address and social media handles, your fraud management team can then gather information such as a user picture, last login, and posting location.

 The legality of The Process

-The good news is that email risk assessment is fully legal.
-Our solution, for instance, is even GDPR compliant, as we only look at open databases to aggregate our information.
+The good news is that these kinds of analytics are fully legal.
+Our solution, for instance, is even GDPR compliant, as we only look at open databases to aggregate personal information.